ETHZ-RobotX/RoboticsSummerSchool/docs/simulation/tasks/visualisation.md

     Please refer to the [package documentation](http://wiki.ros.org/teleop_twist_keyboard#Controls) for more info.

-2. If you have a joystick connect it to the laptop.
+2. FIXME If you have a joystick connect it to the laptop.
 You can see the button configuration [here](../../info/robot-hardware.md#-joystick).

     ```bash
     # In the host pc